nvohra0016/nvohra0016.github.io/_talks/kalman_filter.md

 </div>

 <div align = "center">
- Figure 5.
-Left: Plot showing the Monte Carlo simulations of the measured values (orange diamonds) and estimated temperature (green lines).
-Right: zoomed in plot of the same.
+ Figure 6.
+Plot showing all the Monte Carlo simulations of the measured values (orange diamonds) and estimated temperature (green lines).
 </div>

 <br>